PiotrOstrow/Chess/README.md

 ## How to run

-Run the following command

 ```
 mvn clean javafx:run
 ```

 ## How to build

-To build run the following command
+To build a jar file

 ```
-mvn clean javafx:jlink
+mvn package
 ```